MOE'S PIANOS - THE EARLY YEARS

-“My passion was to take pianos and make them great instruments,” says Maurice Unis, describing how he came to start Moe’s Pianos back in the mid-1970s.
-“I like physical work, so to maneuver a piano through a tough move, bring it back and repair it, and then deliver it and see the pleasure it can bring to a family: it was a good combination.”
+“My passion was to take older pianos and make them great instruments,” says Maurice Unis, describing how he came to start Moe’s Pianos back in the mid-1970s.
+“I like physical work, so to maneuver a piano through a tough move, bring it back to my shop and repair it, and then deliver it and see the pleasure it brought to a family was a good combination.”

 In fact, Unis had grown up around pianos.
 His maternal grandfather, Maurice T. Schuster, a violinist and piano tuner, owned Acme Piano Company in Sellwood and had played with the Portland Symphony Society for the 1937 President’s Dedication of Timberline Lodge at Mt.
 Hood.